 Electric guitar by BURNS.
 A British company called Burns Guitars made the very first electric guitar that I owned in England.
 And, the model was the Burns Jazz guitar.
-This was Green burst in colour and had the most beautiful maple neck with amazing low action.
+The guitar was Green burst in colour and had the most beautiful maple neck with amazing low action.
 And, even after all these years, I can still remember playing it!

-My feelings took me over to an American guitar made by a company called Gibson and the guitar that I bought was a Gibson EBO short scale.
-I was very much into the music style of Jack Bruce who played with Eric Clapton and Ginger Baker in the group “Cream” and so I was trying to follow Jack and his style of playing.
+My feelings took me over to an American guitar made by a company called Gibson, and the guitar that I bought was a Gibson EBO short scale.
+I was very much into the music style of Jack Bruce who played with Eric Clapton and Ginger Baker in the group “Cream”, and so I was trying to follow Jack and his style of playing.

 I just happened to go into a small music shop called “Orange music” and got chatting with Cliff Cooper who asked if I had ever heard of his amplifiers.
-I said no I was using Marshall but I was always willing to try something new.
+I said no, I was using Marshall, but I was always willing to try something new.

-This because of the amazing sound of his amplifiers.
-We returned on several occasions, as we became good customers and one day Cliff me out for a drive in a Silver Shadow that he had just bought as we both had a passion for cars.
+This because of the fantastic sound of his amplifiers.
+We returned on several occasions, as we became right customers and one day Cliff me out for a drive in a Silver Shadow that he had just bought as we both had a passion for cars.
 That was a great day as we drove around central London and something that I will never forget.
 I will also never forget the Orange sound and also how I loved to show the bright orange cabinets off on the stage!

-It is strange sometimes how the things in your life change and your styles change and it seemed like it was time for me to change from the Gibson bass guitar over to a Fender bass guitar.
+It is strange sometimes how the things in your life change and your styles change, and it seemed like it was time for me to change from the Gibson bass guitar over to a Fender bass guitar.
 I decided that I wanted to try a Fender Precision and so that is what I did.

 I also have bought another two Burns guitars that were made recently in China.
 They are the Burns Apache and the Burns Marvin.